 Rising Action.
-The story begins to build, often including complications or unforeseen obstacles and with the specific objective becoming more challenging and harder to complete.
-In a business this might involve attempting to implement a strategy but discovering that there’s insufficient skills, technology, staffing and finances.
+The story begins to build, often including complications or unforeseen barriers and with the specific objective becoming more challenging and harder to complete or resolve.
+In a business situation this might involve attempting to implement a strategy but discovering that there's insufficient skills, technology, staffing and finances.

 Climax.
 This is the point of greatest tension or pressure with the protagonist recognising their weaknesses and finding it too challenging to continue without some form of help or support.
 This will often involve someone externally, an antagonist, stepping in to help resolve these challenges.
-In the business world, this could be a coach, marketing expert, sales training organisation or some other third party equipped with the skills to really make a difference.
-Occasionally, in some storylines, the protagonist and antagonist are one and the same person if they’re able to reflect on the situation and develop the inner strength to continue.
+In the business world, the antagonist could be a coach, marketing expert, sales training organisation or some other third party equipped with the skills to really make a difference in the business.
+Occasionally, in some storylines the protagonist and antagonist are one and the same person if they're able to reflect on the situation and develop the inner strength to continue.

 Resolution.
 Here, the protagonist and antagonist have been able to fully resolve any conflict or problems.
 The business working in partnership with the third party is able to successfully achieve the desired objectives or outcomes.
 Statistics can be included to further demonstrate the impact of the support provided by the third party.

-Denouement.
-French for “the action of untying” where the end of the story is fully explained.
-In this final stage the impact that the third party has had on the business is highlighted and the leader reflects on their experiences, what was learnt and what they might do differently in future.
+Denoument.
+French for "the action of untying" where the end of the story is fully explained.
+In this final stage the impact that the third party has had on the business is explained and the leadership team reflects on their experiences, what was learnt and what they might do differently in the future.

-Freytag’s Pyramid storytelling framework is a great concept to use when creating marketing material such as website copy, case studies, brochures and video content such as for crowdfunding projects.
-You can even use it in sales presentations and when networking.
-It’ll improve engagement with your target audience, raise awareness of your brand and ultimately help you to win more new business.
+Freytag's Pyramid storytelling framework is a great concept to use when writing case studies and creating marketing material such as website copy, brochures and video content for crowdfunding projects.
+It'll improve engagement with your target audience, raise awareness of your brand and ultimately help you to win more business.